dotnet/docs/docs/core/tutorials/library-with-visual-studio.md

 ---
 # Tutorial: Create a .NET Standard library using Visual Studio

-In this tutorial, you create a simple utility library that contains a single string-handling method.
-You implement it as an [extension method](../../csharp/programming-guide/classes-and-structs/extension-methods.md) so that you can call it as if it were a member of the <xref:System.String> class.
+In this tutorial, you create a simple class library that contains a single string-handling method.

 A *class library* defines types and methods that are called by an application.
 A class library that targets .NET Standard 2.0 allows your library to be called by any .NET implementation that supports that version of .NET Standard.

-When you finish your class library, you can distribute it as a third-party component or as a bundled component with one or more applications.
+When you finish your class library, you can distribute it as a NuGet package or as a component bundled with the application that uses it.

 ## Prerequisites

 - [Visual Studio 2019 version 16.6 or a later version](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2019) with the **.NET Core cross-platform development** workload installed. .NET Core 3.1 SDK is automatically installed when you select this workload.

-  For more information, see the [Install with Visual Studio](../install/sdk.md?pivots=os-windows#install-with-visual-studio) section on the [Install the .NET Core SDK](../install/sdk.md?pivots=os-windows) article.

 ## Create a solution